AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-05-improve-page-load-speed-in-jekyll-using-the-webp-image-format.md

 Except...
 Do we really have to copy-paste this every time we want to create an image?
 We also want to avoid having to specify an absolute path to our image every single time we want to insert one in a blog post.

-## Jekyll Includes and Liquid to the Rescue
+{% include linkedHeading.html heading="Jekyll Includes and Liquid to the Rescue" level=2 %}

 Time to make this reusable!
 Create a file named `_includes/picture.html` and add this markup: